johnwesleyquintero/wesai-np/README.md

 ## Key Features

 ### Note-Taking and Organization
-- **Secure Cloud Sync with Supabase:** All notes, folders, and templates are stored in your private Supabase project.
-Your data is secure and synced in real-time across any device you log into.
+- **Secure & Private Cloud Sync:** All data is stored in your private Supabase project and protected by granular row-level security policies, ensuring only you can access your notes.
+Real-time, authenticated subscriptions keep all your devices perfectly in sync without compromising privacy.
 - **Flexible Authentication:** Sign up quickly with an email and password or use the convenient one-click Google Sign-In option.
 - **Drag & Drop Organization:** Intuitively organize your workspace by dragging notes and folders to reorder them or nest them within each other.
 - **Rich Markdown Editor:** A full-featured Markdown editor with syntax highlighting and a live preview mode that supports tables, images, embedded videos, and more.